-The Tax function falls under the Finance function headed by an Executive Director of the Group.
+The Tax function falls under the Finance function headed by Chief Financial and Human Resource Officer of the Group.
 The tax function is led by the Group Head of Tax who is a UK qualified tax professional with the responsibility for management of the Group’s tax affairs.

 The Group Head of Tax, together with his team, manages and oversees the Group’s tax compliance.
 This includes and not limited to providing support on tax matters across the Group.